 Parents pay for their enrollment schedule regardless of their child’s attendance.
-ECDC does offer a 3-week period in May/June and a one-week period in August that are optional enrollment periods.
-If families do not enroll in the optional school year (3 week program) and/or optional summer program (1 week), they are not required to pay for the tuition.
-Parents do not pay for days that ECDC is closed, such as Memorial Day, July 4th, Thanksgiving Wednesday, Thursday and Friday, 2 weeks at the winter break, Good Friday and Easter Monday.
-Parents pay tuition for any days when ECDC has an unexpected emergency closure due to a weather emergency or facility issue.
+ECDC does offer a one-week period in August that is an optional enrollment period.
+If families do not enroll in the optional summer program (1 week), they are not required to pay for the tuition.
+Parents do not pay for the 2 weeks ECDC is closed for winter break.
+Parents do pay tuition for other holidays when ECDC is closed and any days when ECDC has an unexpected emergency closure due to a weather emergency or facility issue.

 Is ECDC a child care center or a preschool?
 What is the ECDC curriculum?

 ECDC is an early care and education program licensed through the State of Indiana’s Department of Early Childhood Learning and is NAEYC Accredited.
 Less than 8% of all early childhood programs in the United States are NAEYC Accredited.

 Teacher Qualifications: Each activity room is staffed with two co-lead teachers and many classrooms also have an associate or assistant teacher.
 Lead and Co-Lead Teachers have a minimum of a Bachelor’s Degree in either Early Childhood Education or a related field and experience with young children.
 Several ECDC Lead/Co-Lead Teachers have Master’s Degrees in Education that include a concentration in early childhood education.
 All ECDC staff participate in more than 20 hours of professional development annually and receive Pediatric First Aid and CPR training.